gfrmoretti/anmap/README.md

 - [@ImplicitMap](/docs/annotations/implicit-map.md): use to implicit map an object inside the current mapped object, this means that you can create a hierarchy between objects and call mapper on each element using this annotation.
+- [@ConstructorMap](/docs/annotations/constructor-map.md): use to configure the priority and null values validation to
+- create any target class.
+Accept only in constructors.
 ---

 ## Inheritance